red-collar-official/flutter_kore/README.md

 }
 ```

-View models also have <b>savedStateObject</b> and it also later can be restored with <b>onRestore</b>
+View models also have <b>savedStateObject</b> and it also later can be restored with <b>onRestore</b>.

 ### View

 The last class is view.
-View has a reference to view model and getter for initial state.
+View has a reference to view model and getter for initial state for view model.

 Example: